InbarGeva1/CA02/README.md

 ### Data

 The training and testing data are located in the *train-mails* and *test-mails* directories.
+Please ensure that the *train-mails* and *test-mails* folders are located in your environment in the same folder as your working directory for the code.

 ### Libraries
 In this code, we used different libraries.